-Thank you to everyone who came out September 17th—20th and either ran, walked, strolled, or just donated, to support Child Advocacy Centers across the state.
+Thank you to everyone who came out in September of 2020 and ran, walked, strolled, or just donated, to support Child Advocacy Centers across the state.
 Eight hundred, yes, 800, individuals participated in our first ever virtual 5K!
-And you raised an amazing $28,000 to support the work of child advocacy centers statewide who work tirelessly every day to help children who have been sexually or physically abused.
+And you raised an amazing $28,000 to support the work of Child Advocacy Centers statewide who work tirelessly every day to help children who have been sexually or physically abused.
 We can’t thank you enough.

 Thank you for sending us your photos from the 5K!
-However, due to the large amount of photos we have received, we cannot display all of them on the photo gallery below.
+However, due to the large amount of photos we have received, we cannot display all of them in the photo gallery below.

 2020 5K Winners:

 Diane Jerdan (Advocacy Center of Tompkins County) & Jenean Castillo (Westchester Institute for Human Development)

 Marla Behler (Child Advocacy Center of Putnam County) & Tammy Barrows Goddard (Cortland Child Advocacy Center)

 Jennifer Remling & Jennell Diaz/Ellie both supporting The Center for the Prevention of Child Abuse (CPCA)

 •Best Decorated Race Bib:

 Alicia King (Child Advocacy Center of Oswego County) & Lucas (CPCA)